 Requirements for proving bad faith insurance claims vary by state, but there are some commonalities among them you should be aware of.
-Most bad faith insurance definitions follow California’s because California was the first state to recognize bad faith tort law.
+Most bad faith insurance definitions follow California’s because California was the first state to draft laws about it.

 In these states, you must show insurers breached their contractual duty to the policyholder.
 Jurisdictions can also add subjective clauses to the definition stating that plaintiffs must show the absence of a reasonable basis for denying benefits of the policy to the defendant.

 This means you must prove that an insurance company refused to pay your claim without providing a legitimate reason.

 Because it’s on the plaintiff to prove the insurance company acted in bad faith, you should consult an attorney before submitting a claim.
 Bad faith insurance attorneys typically offer a free consultation to discuss your case and whether you have a legitimate claim.

 Just because an insurance company denies your claim or issues a denial of coverage does not mean they are acting in bad faith.
 Insurance policies are complex and determining whether your insurance company acted in bad faith comes down to various factors that personal injury attorneys have experience navigating.